MCMLXXXIV/Assignment/README.md

 curl --data "password=AngryMonkey" http://localhost:8080/hash
 123
 ```
-The returned string is an id by which you can retrieve the hash 5 seconds five seconds after its creation.
+The returned string is an id by which you can retrieve the hash five seconds after its creation.

 ### Reading a Hash
+Five seconds after requesting a new hash, the `/hash/{id}` interface may be called to return a bare
-The `/hash/{id}` interface returns a simple string that is the base64 encoded hash of
+string that is the base64 encoded hash of the password that corresponds to the `{id}` returned
-the password that corresponds to the returned `{id}` from the hash creation endpoint.
+from the hash creation request.

-If the {id} does not exist in the system, a 404 Not Found is returned.
+If the {id} does not exist in the system a `404 Not Found` is returned.
+Note that the id won't exist in the
+system until five seconds have elapsed from its time of creation, as noted above.

 #### Example
 ```sh